 One big point from this study is that there seems to be no harm from either amiodarone or lidocaine.
 And with a patient in cardiac arrest, I would easily give a drug with no harm and a possible small effect.

-Finally, across the board of the subgroups, the main difference is in patients that had the chance to get early and good CPR.
+Finally, across the board of the subgroups, the main survival benefit is in patients that had the chance to get early and good CPR.

 Worry about good CPR and getting the flow going.
 The drugs take the back seat.
 Add drugs once you’ve got control over your CPR flow and got hands to spare.
 Access and drugs should not interfere with your CPR.